solaeus/dust/README.md

 because its imperative code is *obvious by design* and *widely familiar*.
 Those qualities are aligned with Dust's emphasis on usability.

 However, some differences exist.
-Dust *evaluates* all of the code in the file while Rust only initiates from a "main" function.
+Dust *evaluates* all the code in the file while Rust only initiates from a "main" function.
 Dust's execution model is more like one found in a scripting language.
 If we put `42 + 42 == 84` into a file and run it, it will return `true` because the outer context is, in a sense, the "main" function.

 So while the syntax is by no means compatible, it is superficially similar, even to the point that syntax highlighting for Rust code works well with Dust code.
 This is not a design goal but a happy